- 1What Is a Stomach?

 Duration - 15 to 20 minutes.

 Sun exposure is associated with a reduced incidence of GI disorders, especially GIT cancer.
 It stimulates the body's vitamin D, which protects against cancer.
 Vitamin D3, the active form of vitamin D, is postulated to counteract this intracellular cell death and improve epithelial regeneration.
-Hence, exposure to the sun for 15 to 20 minutes is an effective therapeutic option in managing peptic ulcers.
+Hence, exposure to the sun for 15 to 20 minutes is an effective therapeutic option for managing peptic ulcers.

 6. Chromotherapy: